check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Concepts/Data-Types.md

 therefore not Null.
 0 is a value.
 Even though it evaluates to nothing, it still has a value, i.e. no value.
 It is not Null as there is a value that equates to nothing.
 Null would be absolutely nothing there at all, no variable, no value of any kind.

+## Symbol

+A symbol is best described as a unique identifier.
+This is a relatively new data type in Javascript.
+It is mostly used to define properties in objects.
+Prior to the introduction of symbols only a string could be used to identify a value inside of an object.
+Now you can use a symbol.
+These are also used to simulate private properties in objects.